 Require employees to provide only the expenses data that’s necessary: for example, the merchant, amount, date, category and payment method.
 You can provide a field for further comments.
 If the expenses claim information required is too complicated, it’s easy for errors to creep in or for employees to look for short cuts.
 You might require more information for higher spends, or for unusual expense items.
 In an online expense claim system, you can make sure you have all the data you need by making certain fields mandatory.
 If your expense management system allows receipt scanning and uses OCR (optical character recognition) you may be able to populate some fields automatically, saving employees time and improving accuracy.

-To effectively forecast, manage and justify expenditure, you should tie your expense policy to customer and revenue data.
-This will enable you to take a dynamic approach to expense management, ensuring that spend only occurs when a positive return is predicted.
-In doing so, you will be able to calculate the resultant return on investment and understand its impact on company profits.
+To forecast, manage and justify expenditure effectively, you should connect your expense policy to revenue-generating activities.
+This will enable you to take a dynamic approach to expense management, so that spending only occurs when a positive return is predicted.
+You will be able to calculate ROI and understand the impact on company profits.
 You can identify employees or expense items that don’t tend to contribute to profit and adapt policy and approvals accordingly.